Our History

 1977

-The year Nemaskau Eenouch established themselves on the shore of Lake Champion
+The year we established ourselves on the shore of Lake Champion (new settlement)